bmandracchia/ACsN/README.md

 ## System Requirements ##
 ### Hardware Requirements ###
 ACsN requires a standard computer with enough RAM to support MATLAB 2014b.
-For minimal performance, this will be a computer with about 2 GB of RAM.
+For minimum performance, this will be a computer with about 2 GB of RAM.
 For optimal performance, we recomend the following specs:

 RAM: 16+ GB;
 CPU: 6+ cores, 3.2+ GHz/core.